akasha456/Leetcode/README.md

 ### **LeetCode Solutions – Algorithm & Data Structure Practice** 🏆
-A collection of **optimized solutions** for LeetCode problems, written in **Jupyter Notebook** format.
+A collection of **optimized solutions** for LeetCode problems, written in python .
 This repository serves as a **personal archive** for coding challenges, helping developers improve their problem-solving skills in **algorithms and data structures**.

 ### **Key Features:**
 - ✅ **Structured Solutions** for various LeetCode problems.